Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Trying to balance school, work, and a social life feels like a puzzle with one missing piece [HOOK].
 No matter how you shift the pieces, something always gives [TOPIC SENTENCE].
 I have always felt that the day has too few hours to possibly fit life in it [context sentence].
 However, with time, I learned the tactics of shifting the pieces without giving anything away [THESIS STATEMENT].”

-“Student life is complicated, busy, and overloaded.”
+Weak Example: "Student life is complicated, busy, and overloaded."
+(This is true but lacks specificity and emotional depth.)

 Relatable Introduction